fernando-mashimo/codingIsFun/README.md

 - leetCode_Roman2Numbers.js: convert a number written in Roman to Hindu-Arabic numerals.
 - factorial_recursive.js: calculates the factorial of an integer (on JS, max number is around 175 - above that, it returns 'Infinity'... ;))

+Directories:
+- ./GrokkingAlgorithms: books' algorithms written in JavaScript;
+- ./frontEndMentor: a project still to be initiated.

 I expect to grow this repo as time goes by...